oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

             image: fra.ocir.io/oractdemeabdmnative/tg_repo/stockmanager:0.0.1
 ```

   - Repeat this operation for the file **storefront-deployment.yaml**

    - Edit the line specifying the image to reflect *your* docker image location for the storefront.
+Make sure to use the **storefront** image of course!

 We need to tell Kubernetes what secret to use when retrieving the docker images from the repository, the imagePullSecrets key allows us to pass this information on.

-Find the commented line for the image pull secret and uncomment it so it looks like this
+Find the commented section for the image pull secret and uncomment it so it looks like this

 ```yaml
       imagePullSecrets: